astronomer/docs/learn/airflow-context.md

 ## Accessing the context

 The Airflow context is available in all Airflow tasks.
-You can access information from the context:
+You can access information from the context using the following methods:

-- In the task function used in an [`@task` decorated task](airflow-decorators.md) or [PythonOperator](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/PythonOperator) by passing a `**context` argument to the function.
+- Pass the `**context` argument to the function used in a [`@task` decorated task](airflow-decorators.md) or [PythonOperator](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/PythonOperator).
-- As Jinja templates to templatable parameters of traditional Airflow operators.
+- Use Jinja templating in traditional Airflow operators.
 - In a traditional operator's `.execute` method via the `context` kwarg.

 You cannot access the Airflow context dictionary outside of an Airflow task.

-### @task decorator / PythonOperator
+### Retrieve the Airflow context using the `@task` decorator or PythonOperator

-To access the Airflow context in your @task decorated or PythonOperator task, you need to add a `**context` argument to your task function.
+To access the Airflow context in a `@task` decorated task or PythonOperator task, you need to add a `**context` argument to your task function.
 This will make the context available as a dictionary in your task.

-The code snippets below show how to print out the full context dictionary from a task:
+The following code snippets show how to print out the full context dictionary from a task:

 <Tabs
     defaultValue="taskflow"